antonagestam/collectfast/README.md

 )
 ```
 For Django 1.7+, `'collectfast'` should come before `'django.contrib.staticfiles'`.
 For Django versions
-bellow 1.7, it should come after `'django.contrib.staticfiles'`.
+below 1.7, it should come after `'django.contrib.staticfiles'`.
 Please note, that failure to do so
 will cause Django to use `django.contrib.staticfiles`'s `collectstatic`.

 _**Note:** `preload_metadata` of the storage class will be overwritten even if `AWS_PRELOAD_METADATA`